 TRAUMA BOND

 A powerful emotional attachment formed through cycles of intermittent reinforcement — alternating periods of intense warmth and painful rejection.
-The unpredictability of the cycle actually deepens the attachment, activating the same neurochemical pathways as addiction.
+Patrick Carnes, PhD, addiction specialist and author of The Betrayal Bond, documented how the unpredictability of this cycle actually deepens the attachment, activating the same neurochemical pathways as addiction.

 In plain terms: It’s why you can’t stop thinking about someone who keeps hurting you.
 The high of the good periods is real — and your nervous system has learned to wait for them, compulsively, the way a gambler waits for the next win.